What is the Youth Service?

 - continue to improve the non-formal learning environment by creating inclusive, participative settings in which the voice and influence of young people are championed, supported and evident in the design, delivery and evaluation of programmes

-The Youth Service consists of a statutory and a voluntary sector
+The Youth Service is made up of a voluntary sector and a statutory sector.

-- voluntary sector is the larger provider benefitting from input from over 20,000 volunteers who work with a diverse range of organisations both uniformed and non-uniformed
+- voluntary sector is by far the larger sector and is composed of a diverse range of organisations both uniformed and non-uniformed operating at local and regional level